DAE-GD-2025-2026/game-ai-project-DeckxAlexander/README.md

 ---

 ## Extra Assignment
-For the extra assignment I added a **fallback path** to the A* pathfinding algorithm.
+For the extra assignment I added a **fallback path** to the A* pathfinding algorithm from *Week 5 Pathfinding Algorithms*.

 Now, if the goal cannot be reached, the algorithm returns a path to the node closest to the target instead of failing.